Goonoowigall State Conservation Area

 Goonoowigall is scenic granite country, with low hills and large boulders marking the skyline, and covers 1,057 hectares.

 The name Goonoowigall is a Jukumbal Aboriginal word meaning 'wallaby rocks' and it features 120 species of native birds, native fauna, remains of Chinese settlements earth covered for a large part, and 10 kilometres of marked walking tracks.

 At the main entrance you will find a grassy picnic area, toilet, barbecue and tables.
 Bring your own water.
+Dogs are not permitted.

 This is a lovely area for a stroll or a long trek.